ArduPilot/ardupilot_wiki/copter/source/docs/ac2_guidedmode.rst

 Guided mode is not a traditional flight mode that would be assigned to a mode switch like other flight modes.
-The guided mode capability is enabled using a ground station application (such as Mission Planner) and telemetry radio (such as a :ref:`SiK Telemetry Radio <common-sik-telemetry-radio>`).
+The guided mode capability is enabled using a ground station application (such as Mission Planner) and a :ref:`telemetry radio <common-telemetry-landingpage>`.
-This capability allows you to
-interactively command the copter to travel to a target location by clicking on a point on the Mission Planner Flight Data map.
+This capability allows the pilot to interactively command the copter to travel to a target location by clicking on a point on the Mission Planner Flight Data map.
 Once the location is reached, the copter will hover at that location, waiting for